cousquer/speedy-vue/uPortal-components-new.md

 ### Edit package.json

 The `{component-name}` after `--name` _**must**_ have a hyphen, for example `--name weather-thingy`.
-Change the following:
+Change the following and replace `{component-name}` with yours:

 ```
 // FROM: